ArminJo/Github-Actions/README.md

 - test.yml for internal testing.

 # Configuration options
-### If you want to build for other platforms than `arduino:avr:` do not forget to specify the `platform-url` parameter per board **or** include the `arduino-cli.yaml` file in your repository root and check if the required url is contained.
+### If you want to build for other platforms than `arduino:avr:` do not forget to specify the `platform-url` parameter per board **or** include an `arduino-cli.yaml` file in your repository root and check if the required url is contained.

 #### - **Libraries** required for your builds on a per build basis (which is sufficient) with [`REQUIRED_LIBRARIES:`](https://github.com/ArminJo/Github-Actions/blob/master/.github/workflows/LibraryBuild.yml.example#L25)<br/>
 Space separated list without double quotes around the list.<br/>